-For those who were familiar with the old recipe, I’ve taken away the Worcestershire and now use red bell peppers instead of yellow as the red ones are easier to find.
-I swapped red onions for scallions, use grape tomatoes instead of canned ones, and have added a hit of ground cumin, as well.
+For those who were familiar with the old recipe on this site, I’ve taken away the Worcestershire and now use red bell peppers instead of yellow as the red ones are easier to find.
+I swapped red onions for green onions, use grape tomatoes instead of canned ones, and added a hit of ground cumin for its earthy flavor, as well.

 Would you like more Homesick Texan?
 Well, I’ve started offering additional recipes for paid subscribers to help with the costs of running the site.
 While I’m not taking anything away, if you’d like to support Homesick Texan and have access to exclusive, never-seen-before subscriber-only posts, please consider becoming a member; annual subscriptions are as low as $25.
 Thank you for reading, your consideration, and your support!

-- 4 cups of cooked black-eyed peas (or 2 15-oz cans), drained and rinsed of all juice
+- 4 cups cooked black-eyed peas (or 2 (15-ounce) cans), drained and rinsed of all juice

 - 1/2 cup diced red onion